 Resource bundles: Resource bundle is a general term, but when used in regards to localization, it typically means a set of resource files sharing a common base name and having an additional language-specific component in its name to identify specific locales.

 Step 2: Plan for Text in Other Languages

 Translated text may take up more space, or in some cases, less space, than your source language causing your neat and perfectly laid-out design to appear crowded or even indecipherable when translated.
 The design of your user interface must allow room for expansion and contraction of text strings in translated languages.

 To ensure that your content is viewed how you intended, we recommend programming dynamic UI expansion into your software.
 For example, if you are developing an iOS app, you should use Auto Layout to ensure that your views realign suitably for every locale.
 For an Android app, you can build a dynamic UI with Fragments.
 For more specific examples of each of these elements, check out our Localization 101 guide.

 Step 3: Code Strings with Global Expansion in Mind

 During the internationalization phase, strings must be extracted, localized, and reinserted back into the code.
 As a specific recommendation, coding strings under Unicode/UTF-8 will generally be the best option, unless you are working with Asian languages that require UTF-16.
-Additionally, make sure that you externalize all of the strings that you have prepped for localization; meaning that you will have to save your strings to a translation file (also known as a resource file).
-In many cases, it’s quite common to create multiple versions of your resources files for every target language.
+Additionally, make sure that you externalize all of the strings that you have prepped for localization; meaning that you will have to save your strings to a translation file (also known as a “resource file”).
+In many cases, it’s quite common to create multiple versions of your resource files for every target language.